 The determination of what constitutes the “best interest” varies widely from courtroom to courtroom in the United States.
 One constant, however, is the requirement for the life insurance company to be a named party and served with any court filings pertaining to the transfer.

-Independent Life has created the first Payee Protection Policy in the structured settlement industry to offer SECURITY for our payees.
-We will take the extra steps to re-engage the professionals that established the payment plan to secure it or weigh in on the wisdom of changing it.
+Independent Life created the first Payee Protection Policy in the structured settlement industry to offer SECURITY for our payees.
+We take the extra steps to re-engage the professionals that established the payment plan to secure it or weigh in on the wisdom of changing it.
 Independent Life will attempt to protect its payees from any and all proposed transfer petitions we view as unfair to our payees.